 Stryke Force didn't arrive at this Third Coast Drive design on its own or overnight.
-It was an evolutionary process combining inspiration, input, feedback, analysis, and experimentation.
+It wasn't dropped out of the sky or bought with bags of money.
+It was bought by a continuous team effort in a focused evolutionary process combining inspiration, analysis, drive team input/ feedback, and experimentation.
 We believe it's pretty darn good, but we're not done and probably never will be.
-This is how great things are made possible, and one of the biggest lessons we hope to convey to our students.j
+One of our chief tenets is "never fall in love with your design"--be open to different ideas and judge them soley on their merits.
+Not all FRC games have been or will be swerve-appropriate.
+Further, it's entirely possible that a different and better way of "swerving" will come about and, if so, we'll happily adopt it and work on making it our own.
+This requirements-driven continuous improvement process is how great things and performances are made possible, and one of the biggest lessons we hope to convey to our students.